-In fact, our learning algorithm for the {\arm} auction is very simple and intuitive, and thus may be more attractive in practice.
-First, we slightly ``shrink'' (in the sense of stochastic dominance) the empirical distributions determined by the samples, leading to the {\em dominated empirical distributions}.
-Then, we compute the optimal reserve price for these dominated empirical distributions (or anyone of optimal reserve prices when there are multiple ones).
-Employing this reserve price turns out to generate an $(1 - \eps)$-fraction as much revenue as the optimal {\arm} auction.
+Our learning algorithm for {\arm} is clear and intuitive and thus may be more attractive in practice.
+First, we slightly ``shrink'' (in the sense of stochastic dominance) the empirical distributions determined by the samples, resulting in the {\em dominated empirical distributions}.
+Then, we compute the optimal reserve price for these dominated empirical distributions (or, when there are multiple optimal reserve prices, any of them).\footnote{This reserve price must be {\em bounded} since the (dominated) empirical distributions determined by the samples are {\em bounded} almost surely (even in the {\em unbounded} regular/$\mhr$ settings).} Employing this reserve price turns out to generate an $(1 - \eps)$-fraction as much revenue as the optimal {\arm}.

-This framework was proposed by \cite{GHZ19} and the analysis contains two parts: {\em revenue monotonicity} and {\em revenue smoothness}.
-The revenue monotonicity of a certain auction means, if a distribution instance $\jdistr$ stochastically dominates another $\jdistr'$, then the respective revenues satisfy $\mbox{\sc Rev}(\jdistr) \geq \mbox{\sc Rev}(\jdistr')$.
-Since {\optm} and the {\arm} auction both have this feature, for the analysis about revenue monotonicity we can apply arguments {\`a} la Guo et al. Further, the revenue smoothness means that if two distribution instances are stochastically close (in some metric), then the revenues from them must be close as well.
+This framework was proposed by \cite{GHZ19}, and the analysis has two parts: {\em revenue monotonicity} and {\em revenue smoothness}.
+The revenue monotonicity of a specific auction means if a distribution instance $\jdistr$ stochastically dominates another $\jdistr'$, then the two revenues satisfy that $\mbox{\sc Rev}(\jdistr) \geq \mbox{\sc Rev}(\jdistr')$.
+Since {\optm} and {\arm} both have this feature, for the analysis of revenue monotonicity, we can apply arguments \`{a} la \cite{GHZ19}.
+Moreover, revenue smoothness means if two distribution instances are stochastically close (in some metric), then their revenues must also be close.
 Guo et al.\ establish the revenue smoothness of {\optm} via an elegant {\em information theoretical argument}.
-However, this proof scheme is inapplicable here, and instead we will present a more direct proof.
+However, this proof scheme is inapplicable here, and instead, we will present a more direct proof.

-Before elaborating on the new argument, let us briefly explain why the {\arm} auction needs much fewer samples.
-The outcome of such an auction (namely the allocation and the payment) is controlled by the highest and second-highest bids.
-Accordingly, the optimal reserve price can be derived just from the distributions of these two bids.
-(In contrast, we must know the distributions of all bidders, in order to implement {\optm}.)
+Before elaborating on the new argument, let us briefly explain why {\arm} needs much fewer samples.
+The outcome of such an auction (i.e., the allocation and the payment) relies on the highest and second-highest bids, whose distributions suffice to determine the optimal reserve price.
+(In contrast, we must know the distributions of all bidders to implement {\optm}.)
 Since only two distributions rather than $n$ distributions are involved, we can eliminate the dependence of the sample complexity on the population.